deitch/booster/README.md

 * unique: what unique fields need to exist for this model
 * id: what the ID field is.
 We need this so that we can use "unique" comparisons and other services.
 Optional.
 Defaults to "id".
 * presave: a function to be executed immediately prior to saving a model via update or create.
 Optional.
+* extend: an object, with functions that will extend the model.
+Optional.
+See below.

 An actual model instance is just a plain old javascript object (POJSO).
 The data returned from the database to a controller should be a POJSO, as should the data sent back.